ashish185/react-js-practice-quiz/0.LAST_MINUTE_REVISION/(a)resume.md

 Compress Images: Use image optimization tools (like TinyPNG or ImageOptim) to reduce file sizes without significant quality loss.
 5. Lazy load below the fold content like images,videos.
 6. Optimize Server Response Time (TTFB)
-7. Optimize the Critical Rendering Path.
+7. Optimize the Critical Rendering Path(DOm=>CSSOm=>).
 Use the rel="preload" attribute to preload important resources such as the main stylesheet, fonts, and critical images,

 ## How do we measure scalability of frontend?